Gary Brabham: Criminal convictions

-In 2009, he pleaded guilty to charges of indecent dealing of a child under 12 years.
+In 2009, Brabham pleaded guilty to charges of indecent dealing of a child under 12 years.
 Brabham managed to have his name suppressed as he served out his time in high security at Wacol jail.

-In 2016, a Brisbane District Court 12-person jury found him guilty of one charge of rape and one charge of indecent treatment of a child then aged six.
+In 2016, a Brisbane District Court 12-person jury found Brabham guilty of one charge of rape and one charge of indecent treatment of a child then aged six.
 The offences occurred between 2003 and 2007 in Brisbane.
 After the verdict was handed down, the court was told Brabham had a criminal history.
 In September, an appeal by Brabham against the conviction was unanimously rejected by the Queensland Court of Appeal.
 He was sentenced to 18 months in jail, but was released after 6 months.